taylorbryant/hocuspocus/docs/guides/awareness.md

 Through the awareness information about all present users can be shared.
 It allows you to sync the names, cursor positions, or even coordinates in a complex 3D world, whatever is needed.
 Under the hood it’s an own CRDT, but doesn’t have history of updates.
 You can read more about it in the [Yjs documentation on awareness](https://docs.yjs.dev/getting-started/adding-awareness).

+You can also see in [our events section of the provider](/provider/events) about the related events: `awarenessUpdate` and `awarenessChange`.

 ## Set your state

 Pass a key and a value to set information for the current users, you are free to pass whatever data you would like to share with other users.
 Here is an example with a name and a hex color under the `user` key: